 Asst.
 Professor, Piano

 The School of Music provides professional training to those who wish to pursue careers in music and music education.
-It also offers opportunities to students from all majors to enhance their musical education by electing to study music, either from among the academic offerings (music history, literature or theory) or performance (piano, organ, instrumental, voice, and vocal or instrumental ensembles).
-Students interested in music have several performance opportunities, including the annual Choir Tour and popular Vespers.
+Students also have the opportunity to enhance their college experience by studying music either from the academic offerings or through ensemble participation (band, choir, orchestra) while pursuing a degree in another field.
+Students interested in music have several performance opportunities, including the annual Choir Tour and popular Christmas Vespers.

 View the School of Music calendar for upcoming concerts and performances.